 Four raptors are often seen on North Stradbroke Island.
-These are the brahminy kite, with rich reddish-brown back and wings and contrasting white head; white- bellied sea-eagle, grey above, white below and often seen soaring with broad upswept wings; whistling kite; and the osprey with white head, dark eye-stripe and brown back and tail, perhaps diving into the water to capture a fish or maybe eating a fish whilst perched.
+These are the brahmin kite, with rich reddish-brown back and wings and contrasting white head; white-bellied sea-eagle, grey above, white below and often seen soaring with broad upswept wings; whistling kite; and the osprey with white head, dark eye-stripe, and brown back and tail, perhaps diving into the water to capture a fish or maybe eating a fish whilst perched.

-Of course there are also nectar-eating species.
-Most noticeable are the well-known rainbow lorikeet and the scaly-breasted lorikeet which congregate in noisy, colourful flocks when the banksias and eucalypts are in flower.
-Many honeyeaters are visible in the forests and heaths, including the noisy friarbird or leatherhead; little wattlebird; the noisy miner and much more.
+Of course, there are also nectar-eating species.
+Most noticeable are the well-known rainbow lorikeet and the scaly-breasted lorikeet which congregate in noisy, colorful flocks when the banksias and eucalypts are in flower.
+Many honeyeaters are visible in the forests and heaths, including the noisy friarbird or leatherhead; the little wattlebird; the noisy miner, and much more.

-Other well distributed and common birds are the kookaburra; rainbow bee-eater; dollar-bird; the black-faced cuckoo-shrike; figbird and of course other birds so such as those found throughout eastern Australia such as willie wagtail; pee-wee; pied butcher bird; Australian magpie; pied currawong; and the all- black torresian crow.
+Other well-distributed and common birds are the kookaburras; rainbow bee-eater; dollar-bird; the black-faced cuckoo-shrike; figbird and of course other birds so such as those found throughout eastern Australia such as willie wagtail; pee-wee; pied butcher bird; Australian magpie; pied currawong; and the all-black Torresian crow.